Illustration: Moe Suliman

 The C major pentatonic scale (MIDI)

-When you first began writing music, you may have approached composing a melody by playing around with all seven notes in the major or minor scales.
-While there’s absolutely nothing wrong with this, restraining ourselves to the pentatonic pitches can create melodies that are memorable and accessible across genres and cultures.
+When you first began writing music, you may have approached composing a melody by playing around with all seven notes in a major or minor scale.
+While there’s absolutely nothing wrong with this, restraining ourselves to the five pentatonic pitches can create melodies that are memorable and accessible across genres and cultures.
 In fact, many of the most iconic tunes we know rely on the pentatonic scale.
 Let’s take a look at a few of these melodies and why their use of the pentatonic scale is so effective.
-Splice the dna players for any of them to experiment with the music yourself and get a deeper understanding of what’s at work.
+Splice the dna players for any of the tracks to experiment with the music yourself and get a deeper understanding of what’s at work.

 The pentatonic scale in EDM: “Wake Me Up” by Avicii